 Keep an eye on this page for updates on OvoPlay apps that get released for other platforms and devices!

-Ovo isn’t the first phone provider to venture into the world of sports streaming – the big guns have both had a go at it, with Telstra’s AFL and NRL apps or Optus’s occasionally troubled English Premier League and World Cup streaming.
+Ovo mobile isn’t the first phone provider to venture into the world of sports streaming – the big guns have both had a go at it, with Telstra’s AFL and NRL apps or Optus’s occasionally troubled English Premier League and World Cup streaming.
 But OvoPlay is different in several ways.
-Firstly, it’s free, not requiring a subscription, phone plan or anything else.
+Firstly, it doesn’t require a subscription, phone plan or anything else.
 Ovo is hoping you’ll come for the streaming and stay for the enticing prepaid mobile plans, and perhaps switch to them.